tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/measure_sun_distance.md

     * C. Herdendorf, Captain James Cook and the transits of mercury and venus.
 Journal of Pacific History 1986
     * How could transit of Venus helps solve a distance between earth and the sun
       * "To use the transits as an accurate measure of the distance from the Earth to the Sun, observations had to be made from widely-spaced locations."
+      * "Edmond Halley was the first to develop a method for making the complex calculations.
+He published his most important paper on the transit of Venus in 1716, knowing he would not live long enough to witness the next transit in 1761."
       * src: https://www.mhs.ox.ac.uk/venus/html/exhibition/expeditions.htm
       *